This blog post is sponsored by the Robert Wood Johnson Foundation. As always all opinions are my own.

 Here are some examples:

-• Encourage them to drink more water.
-You can add fresh sliced fruit to plain water or squeeze lemon or lime into the water.
+- Encourage them to drink more water to ensure they stay hydrated.
+You can add fresh sliced fruit to plain water or squeeze lemon or lime into their water, or use fun water bottles to encourage them to drink more.

 Plant based milk- regardless of the variety- is not an equal substitute for cow’s milk.
 With the exception of fortified soy milk, plant-based milks are not nutritionally equivalent to dairy milk and may contain added sugars.
 For children ages 1-5, plant milks may be useful for those with allergies or intolerances to cow’s milk.
 However, this should be done in consultation with a pediatrician or nutritionist to make sure that your child gets the nutrients he or she needs from another source.

 As you can see, healthy beverage habits established at a young age can make a lifelong difference.
-In addition, prevent various health issues in your child’s future.
+In addition, prevent various health issues, not just weight gain, in your child’s future.
 With dedication, healthy restriction and clear guidelines, you can help your family achieve a healthier and happier life.

 For more information, visit the Healthy Eating Research website here, or find them on Facebook and Twitter.